 As you can see, the alternator is a critical piece of equipment.
 But how do you determine when it’s starting to wear out?
 Typical symptoms include flickering or fading interior and exterior lights, warning lights on the dash going on and off seemingly for no reason and a battery that won’t charge while the engine is idling.
 You could also have occasional stalling or a no-start condition.
 At its most extreme, a dying alternator won’t provide enough energy to keep your car running properly, so once your battery drains completely, your vehicle won’t be going anywhere.

 Fortunately, alternators are not an expensive component to replace, and because they are almost always located at the front of the engine itself, the replacement job itself isn’t difficult.
 In some cases it’s even possible to buy an alternator rebuild kit that will allow you to replace the worn out interior components while keeping the shell and much of the mechanism intact.
+When working on your alternator just remember to disconnect the positive and negative battery terminals to prevent a surprise shock.

 Check out all the electrical system products